 Step 4 – Create your first image using a template

-Now’s the time I show you step-by-step how to create great images in Canva.
+Now’s the time we show you step-by-step how to create great images in Canva.
 Feel free to follow along while creating your own images.

 To start with, we’ll need a nice background image.
-Using one of the free stock image sites I mentioned above, I quickly found this one.
+Using one of the free stock image sites we mentioned above, we quickly found this one.
 We’ll use that for these examples.

 Design #1: “Steal” a free Canva template.
 Remember those pre-set templates on the Canva homepage?
 Let’s use one of them.

 First, click on one of those templates.
-I chose a social media image:
+We chose a social media image: